San Francisco 49ers: Kyle Shanahan years (2017–present)

 On December 29, 2019, the 49ers defeated the Seahawks 26–21 in the Week 17 regular-season finale thereby clinching the NFC West in addition to the number one seed for the first time since 1997.
 In their first playoff game since 2013, against the Minnesota Vikings, they dominated the Vikings, defeating them 27–10.
 This victory ensured them a spot in the NFC Championship game, in Levi's Stadium, where they played the Green Bay Packers.
 On January 19, 2020, they beat the Packers 37–20, advancing to their first Super Bowl since 2012.
-The 49ers also became the first team ever to reach the Super Bowl following four straight seasons with 10+ losses.
-In Super Bowl LIV, the 49ers led the Kansas City Chiefs 20–10 with seven minutes remaining in the fourth quarter, but lost the game by the final score of 31–20, resulting in the Chiefs' first championship victory since 1969.
+The 49ers also became the first team to reach the Super Bowl following four straight seasons with 10+ losses.
+In Super Bowl LIV, the 49ers led the Kansas City Chiefs 20–10 with seven minutes remaining in the fourth quarter but lost the game by the final score of 31–20, resulting in the Chiefs' first championship victory since 1969.

-The 49ers had a 6–10 record in 2020, usually attributed to the amount of injuries on the team.
+The 49ers had a 6–10 record in 2020, usually attributed to the number of injuries on the team.

-In 2021, they had a 10–7 record, and advanced to the playoffs.
-On January 16, 2022, they defeated the Dallas Cowboys 23–17.
-The next week they defeated the Green Bay Packers 13–10, the winning margin from a field goal on the last play of the game.
-On Jan 30 they faced the LA Rams for the NFC championship, where the Rams overcame a ten-point deficit in the fourth quarter to win 20–17.
+In 2021, they had a 10–7 record and advanced to the playoffs as the #6-seed.
+On January 16, 2022, they defeated the Dallas Cowboys 23–17 in the Wild Card Round.
+The next week, in the Divisional Round, they defeated the Green Bay Packers 13–10, the winning margin from a field goal on the game's last play.
+On January 30, they faced the Los Angeles Rams for the NFC championship, where the Rams overcame a ten-point deficit in the fourth quarter to win 20–17, assisted in part by a costly Jimmy Garoppolo interception and a critical interception dropped by Jaquiski Tartt.

-The Miami Dolphins traded the No. 3 overall draft in the 2021 NFL Draft to the San Francisco 49ers in exchange for the No. 12 overall pick, a third-round pick in 2022, a first-round pick in 2022 and a first-round pick in 2023.
-The 49ers chose QB Trey Lance from North Dakota State.
-Trey Lance was the backup QB for starter Jimmy Garoppolo, starting two games during the 2021 season.
-Garoppolo had a no-trade clause and a $25 million salary in 2021.
-The 49ers' second round pick was Notre Dame guard Aaron Banks.
-The 49ers' third pick was Ohio State running back Trey Sermon during round 3, adding much needed depth at the running back position.
-CB Ambry Thomas from Michigan was the fourth pick chosen in round 3, pick number 102.